the-spyke/undercut/README.md

 toArray(createPullLine(pipeline, data));
 ```

-Creating your own operations is simple. `undercut` is built on top of existing JavaScript protocols and features like generators:
+#### Creating your own operations

+`undercut` is built on top of existing JavaScript protocols and features like generators:

 ```js
 function pow(exponent) {